Why some OCBC customers in SMS scams did not get OTPs

 Many victims reportedly fell for the ruse because the fake SMSes were grouped by their phones with legitimate SMSes previously sent by the bank for OTPs and transaction alerts.

-One ruse involves using the bank's digital authentication process in which a customer receives a phishing SMS with a link to a fake bank login website, the bank said on Monday (Jan 17).
+One ruse involves using the bank's digital authentication process in which a customer receives a phishing SMS with a link to a fake bank login website, the bank said yesterday.

 When the customer enters his bank username or access code and bank account PIN on the fake site, the scammer steals these details and keys them into the bank's mobile banking app on his device.
 This allows him to perform multiple transactions up to the daily transfer limit.